Anderson Car Accident

 Car accident victims can suffer a broad range of injuries that can affect them for the rest of their lives.
 Soft-tissue injuries, traumatic brain injuries, spinal cord injuries, broken bones, fractures, whatever your injury is, you will need compensation to ensure you can get your life back to, or as close to normal as possible.

-Should You Call the Cops After a Car Accident?
+Should You Call the Cops After a Car Accident in Anderson?

 Under certain circumstances, a car accident in Anderson might generate a crash report called a TR-310.
 According to the S.C.
 Ann §56-5-1260, you are required to immediately report an accident that leads to injuries or death.